axeldelas/demeter/README.md

 • Each pawn can:

-&nbsp;• Move forward one square.
+&nbsp;&nbsp;&nbsp;&nbsp;• Move forward one square.

-&nbsp;• Jump over any adjacent pawn (your own or the AI’s), as long as the landing square is free.
+&nbsp;&nbsp;&nbsp;&nbsp;• Jump over any adjacent pawn (your own or the AI’s), as long as the landing square is free.

 • You win by getting any one of your pawns to reach the opponent’s baseline (the last row).